OnkarMudegol/OnkarMudegol/README.md

 <h2> About me</h2>
 <list>
-    <li>🧠 I'm an AI enthusiast with interests in automation and Data storage & analytics
+    <li>🧠 I'm an AI/ML enthusiast with interests in Automation, Data storage & Analytics.
+I am also a car enthusiast and also have keen interests in     &ensp;&ensp; business and politics.
-    <li>🌱 I’m proficient in Python, Html & CSS, JS, C, C++
+    <li>🌱 I’m proficient in Python, Html & CSS, JS, C, C++ Laungauges.
-    <li>💞️ I’m looking to collaborate with other amazing developers
+    <li>💞️ I’m looking to collaborate with other amazing developers.
-    <li>🥅 Goal in life: To accomplish something worthwhile
 </list>

 </list>